 These are the most important types of kitchen knives to have.
 Pictured above from top to bottom and left to right:

 The next three knives are worthy of runner-up status in your knife block.
 They are very useful, but you can get by without them.

-What should you get for your money?
+A high-quality knife may seem costly, but compare buying a $70 knife you'll use for 20 years with the $10 knife you replace each year.
+Which gets you more for your money?
 A forged, high-carbon, stain-resistant, steel-blade knife is your best buy.
-It should be rigid and feel heavy, yet balance lightly in your hand.
+It should be rigid and feel heavy yet balance lightly in your hand.

 The value of good knives is in the way their stronger metal maintains a sharp edge.
 Contrary to what you might think, a dull knife can be more dangerous than a sharp one, since it may slip when you have to force it to cut.

 Blades: Most higher-quality, more-expensive knives are forged (hammered) or stamped from a piece of high-carbon, stain-resistant steel.
 This type of metal alloy allows the blade to hold a sharp edge and sharpen easily.
-Also, a quality knife should have a full tang (end of the blade that extends all or most of the way through the handle) for balance and added strength.
+A quality knife should have a full tang (end of the blade that extends all or most of the way through the handle) for balance and added strength.

 The blades of most inexpensive knives are made of stainless steel, making them tough and very sharp.
 However, these knives lack the weight, balance, and craftsmanship of more expensive models.

 Handles: Heat-proof, water-resistant plastic handles usually do not warp, chip, crack, or peel.
 Some folks prefer attractive wood-handled knives.
 To avoid damaging the wood finish, hand-wash and do not soak.